-In December 2021, we amended the protocol for the TIGe-PaC Phase III clinical trial to only allow for SBRT during the induction phase of the study (prior to randomization).
+In December 2021, we amended the protocol for the TIGeR-PaC Phase III clinical trial to only allow for SBRT during the induction phase of the study (prior to randomization).
 We had previously permitted both SBRT and intensity-modulated radiation therapy ("IMRT").
 Patients receiving IMRT must complete 25 radiation treatments in combination with oral chemotherapy during the induction phase of the study, which takes between 35 and 56 days to complete.
 In comparison, patients receiving SBRT during the induction phase are only required to complete 5 treatments, over 5 consecutive days, and do not receive oral chemotherapy.
 The decision to modify the study population was based on the observation in the Phase III TIGeR-PaC study that IMRT patients had a higher dropout rate during the induction phase of the study due to the high frequency of hospital visits and side effects from the required concurrent chemotherapy.
 As part of the pre-randomization, induction phase change made to the protocol, we initiated a review of the statistical considerations for the study and in June 2022, submitted a modified Statistical Analysis Plan (the "Modified SAP") to FDA.
 As part of the Modified SAP, we now plan to (i) analyze only patients receiving SBRT, consistent with the protocol change made in December 2021, (ii) include a second interim analysis, (iii) change the total number of SBRT patients randomized in the study to 114 (a reduction from the original 200 patients) with a total of 86 deaths from SBRT patients, including all deaths from SBRT patients enrolled in the study before the submission of the Modified SAP, and (iv) repower the study from 90% to 80%, which is commonly used in clinical trials.
-We believe these changes will shorten the timeframe needed to complete the study and also significantly decrease our costs.
-We have not discussed the protocol amendment or the Modified SAP with the FDA, and we cannot provide any assurance that the FDA will agree with these modifications.
-The first planned interim analysis was triggered when 30%, or 26 of 86, of the total number of deaths occurred (and announced in March 2023), and the second interim analysis at 60%, or 52 of 86, of the total number of deaths have occurred and is estimated to be mid-2024.
+In August 2023, we received comments from the FDA on the Modified SAP, which we responded to in September 2023.
+Based on the FDA's feedback, we plan to submit the revised SAP and a protocol amendment to reflect the changes in the statistical analysis for the study.
+We have not discussed the protocol amendment or the Modified SAP with the FDA, and we cannot provide any assurance that the FDA will not raise any objections or disagree with our protocol amendments, including our proposed SAP or how we interpret the data.
+The first planned interim analysis was triggered when 30%, or 26 of 86, of the total number of deaths occurred (and announced in March 2023), and the second interim analysis at 60%, or 52 of 86, of the total number of deaths have occurred and is estimated to be late-2024.
 Given that the timing of the interim analysis is predicated on a specific number of deaths, it is difficult to predict the exact timing of the interim analysis or when we will be able to complete the study.
-As of April 25, 2023, the Phase III TIGER-PaC trial has randomized 50 SBRT patients out of 114 total needed under the Modified SAP.
+As of October 26, 2023, the Phase III TIGeR-PaC trial has randomized 59 SBRT patients out of 114 total needed under the Modified SAP.
 At this rate, we anticipate that all patients will be enrolled and randomized in 2024, with the final study readout in 2025.